equs-python/__equs__.Python/4-scientific-python/40-numpy_and_matplotlib.md

 Matplotlib also does bar plots with `plt.bar` and can do images and two dimensional plots with `imshow`.
 There are a range of other plots that cover most applications.

+## **** Problem [10 Minutes] Fitter ****
+- Plot the output of your original Gaussian and your fitted Gaussian from the prior problem
+- Again momentarily pretending that the Gaussian represents a normalised control pulse, produce a two dimensional image plot of the population of qubits in the 1 state as you vary the width and amplitude of your Gaussian.

+## 4.0.4 More Plotting

 3D plots require the mplot3d package from `mpl_toolkits`.

 ```python